MahjongRepository/phoenix-logs/README.md

 `python debug.py -y 2009`

-It will detect and add all broken records to the download queue again and you can redownload them as usual.
+It will detect and add all broken records to the download queue again, and you can re-download them as usual.